juanmas-hub/conurbanOS/README.md

   - **Short-term scheduler** for CPU dispatch.
   - **Medium-term scheduler** for suspended processes.
   - **Long-term scheduler** for process admission.
-- Implements semaphores and mutexes for inter-process synchronization.

 ### 🧮 Memory